Zikare/novelai-scenarios/the-pervert-icon/ReadMe.md

 This scenario puts you in the shoes of Clover, a small-time rock musician currently going through a remarkable rise.
-Your band is touring and giving live performance at venues all over the country.
+Your band is touring and giving live performances at venues all over the country.

-Live the rock star life, play awesome music, kill it it the interviews and hang out with your roadies and fans.
+Live the rock star life, play awesome music, kill it in the interviews and hang out with your roadies and fans.

 *But Clover has a little secret that might kill her career:* after each